peinearydevelopment/pluralsight-javascript-development-environment/README.md

   - runs multiple tasks for npm scripts in a cross platform way
 - **babel-node**
   - allows a user to utilize babel sytax for all of their node scripts
+- **eslint-watch**
+  - wrapper around eslint that just adds a file watcher, lints all js files including webpack configs ensuring consistent linting across the project
+- **eslint**
+  - linter for es(current)
+  - eslint-loader works with webpack and only lints built files
+  - babel-eslint will lint experimental features that eslint won't on its own

+#### npm scripts
+- **lint:w**
+  - *-- --watch* is what tells the npm scripts to pass the *--watch* argument to the *npm run lint* script command